torqbit/torq/README.md

     </a>
 </p>

-The easiest way to get started with Torq is by installing in your local machine.
+The easiest way to get started with Torqbit is by installing in your local machine.

 ## 🍙 Self Hosting